TrueWinter/TwilioCallRouter/README.md

 ### Toll-free Numbers (+1)

-For toll-free numbers using the +1 country code, you must dial the number in international format.
+For toll-free numbers using the +1 country code, you must dial the number in international format or without the leading `1`.

 **Do not** call 18004444444, **instead** call 0018004444444 or 8004444444.
 A fix for this is planned for future releases.